-We expect that the estimated sample sizes for the SCRI design with cases (Table 3) and the cohort design with vaccinees and the unvaccinated comparators (Table 4 and Table 5) needed to detect the specified RRs ( $\geq$ 4 for GBS, $\geq$ 2 for gout, $\geq$ 2 for PMR, and $\geq$ 3 for GCA) with 80% power will be attainable.
+We expect that the estimated sample sizes for the SCRI design with cases (Table 3) and the cohort design with vaccinees and the unvaccinated comparators (Table 4 and Table 5) needed to detect the specified RRs (\geq 4 for GBS, \geq 2 for gout, \geq 2 for PMR, and \geq 3 for GCA) with 80% power will be attainable.

-Except for gout (where we will include all cases identified from claims at the time of analysis given that chart review is not needed), the study accrual period for the primary objectives will be defined based on meeting the case count (for GBS) or vaccinated and comparator (for PMR and GCA) as defined by the sample size calculations.
-For cohort analysis, the study accrual periods will be based on meeting the sample size target for Dose 1 RZV exposed individuals, adjusted for projected incompleteness of chart retrieval.
-If more comparators are accrued during the time period needed for the RZV cohort, then comparators will be sampled to meet the sample size required for power as outlined in Tables 4 and 5.
+For the cohort analyses (PMR, GCA), the study accrual periods will be based on meeting the sample size target for Dose 1 RZV exposed individuals, adjusted for projected incompleteness of chart retrieval.
+If more comparators are accrued during the time period needed for the RZV cohort, then comparators will be sampled to meet the sample size required for power as outlined in Table 4 and Table 5.
+For GBS and gout, the minimum accrual period is based on meeting the case count target as per the sample size calculation, however the analysis will include all cases identified from claims at the time of analysis (if more cases are accrued than required in Table 3).